bluzi/google-instant/Readme.md

 This Chrome extension brings back `Google Instant`, meaning after installing it, you'll see results on Google while you type the query.

 ## Download
-The extension is available on: https://chrome.google.com/webstore/detail/google-instant/pgkcggibpkmllknengmmihdoeaifkmmc
+The extension is available [here](https://chrome.google.com/webstore/detail/google-instant/pgkcggibpkmllknengmmihdoeaifkmmc).

 ## Contribution
 Please feel free to create any kind of PRs, I will make sure to look at them ASAP.